G4Vi/psx_mc_cli/README.md

 ## Usage

-`mkmcd thps2-us.mcs tonyhax.mcs > out.mcd` to make a psx memory card `.mcd` file
+`mkmcd thps2-us.mcs tonyhax.mcs card1.mcd > out.mcd` to make a psx memory card `.mcd` file from save(s) in `.mcs` and `.mcs`

 `lsmc card.mcd thps2-us.mcs` to print info of save(s) included in `.mcd` and `.mcs`

-`unmcd card.mcd BESLEM-99999TONYHAX > thps2-us-copy.mcs` to extract single saves (`.mcs`) from `.mcd`

-`mciconextract thps2-us.mcs > thps2-us.tim` to extract the save icon as TIM.
+`mcsaveextract card.mcd [savesubstring] > thps2-us-copy.mcs` to extract single saves (`.mcs`) from `.mcd` `mciconextract thps2-us.mcs [savesubstring]> thps2-us.tim` to extract the save icon as TIM.
 If `.mcd` is provided the first save is extracted.

+`savesubstring` param only used for .`mcd`, it can be the string or case insensitive substring of the save's filename i.e `BESLEM-99999TONYHAX` or title i.e. `ＴＯＮＹＨＡＸ　ＳＰＬ` or title in ascii if applicable i.e. `TONYHAX SPL`

 ## TODO
 - make tests
-- share code between utilities
+- load from stdin
+- binaries
+- better bat files (Don't hardcode perl path in bat files)
 - mciconextract
-    - allow specifying save name
-    - bat file on Windows
     - extract CLUT as C array
 - lsmc
     - nonverbose mode
     - direntry only mode
     - Improve terminal save icon graphics
-- Don't hardcode perl path in bat files
-- Change `unmcd` to be more intuitive, maybe rename `mkmcd`?
 - other memory card formats such as raw saves